Family Business Bucks the Trend

 “It was a very scary economy to go into a new business during the recession,” George said.
 “Plus, we’re closed during January and February each year, and it can be tough with that kind of seasonality.
 Still, Community Bank really talked us off the ledge and kept us on track.”

 That year, the Vogt’s sold their original location to the New York State Police for $8 million.
-The sale—along with guidance from Community Bank, N.A.—gave them what they needed to finance a new 11,000-square-foot garden center.
+The sale—along with guidance from Community Bank—gave them what they needed to finance a new 11,000-square-foot garden center.
 Scaling up came with its concerns, but George and Cathy found confidence in Community Bank’s support.
 Working alongside their attorney and accountant to make sure it was the right deal for their business, Community Bank made sure the dollars made sense.

 “It’s a true hometown bank.
 When we call with an issue or question, they pick up the phone, and we talk through it until we all feel comfortable about it.
 It makes us feel important.”